This statement creates a unique integer value for each distinct evaluated value in a field encountered during the script execution.

 In this example we replace field values with symbol table keys using the AutoNumber statement to conserve memory.
 The example is brief for demonstration purpose, but would be meaningful with a table containing a large number of rows.

 The source data is loaded using inline data.
-Then we add an AutoNumber statemenet with the
+Then we add an AutoNumber statemenet with the Region, Year and Month fields.

 The resulting table would look like this: